 Can you believe it?!
 DOE gives out Student loans for prisoners and the dead.
 Since 2018 the Department of Education has not given out death and disability discharges.
 The Department of Education gives student loans to convicts in prison or people pretending to be these convicts.
 When the fraud is caught the Attorney General and the Secretary of the Department of Education pretend it doesn’t happen.

 A client of mine is unable to read or write effectively.
-He was incarcerated in Kentucky on or about 1-13-1987 for Assault 1 to serve a 10 year sentence.
+He was incarcerated in Kentucky on or about 1-13-1987 for Assault to serve a ten-year sentence.
 He was paroled on 10-6-1992.
 I couldn’t believe it when he walked into the office with a threat from a federal student loan collector (FMC) to seize his wages.
 The Department of Education had taken his tax refund for years.
 This is the only course the Debtor had after high school.
 The client claims he never signed for any student loan.
-He believes that the person who taught the course was convicted of forging for these loans in the students names back in the 1990s while the teacher taught the course.
+He believes that the person who taught the class was convicted of forging loans in the students’ names back in the 1990s.

-- lend to people that cant pay it back and then
+- lend to people that can’t pay it back and then

 - complain about it when they don’t.

 We don’t check whether the student can benefit from the courses being taught.
 We don’t even check very well if the person applying for the loan exists.
 In the old days, it was called voting the graveyard.
 Some student loans go out to people that don’t even exist or that are dead.
 The fraud complaint office for DOE is open only 2 hours a day, only four days a week, and even then, they won’t answer the phones.
 Excellent work if you can get it. www2.ed.gov/about/offices/list/oig/ hotline.html I know my client’s identity theft happened years ago, but how long does it take DOE to figure it out they got taken?
 In this case, nearly two decades.